-Chemistry Technician - Job Description and Person Specification
+Biology and Chemistry Technician - Job Description and Person Specification

-Reports to: Head of Chemistry Employment Status: Permanent, part-time Hours of Work: 37 hours/week; specific times to be negotiated, but should ensure lessons are adequately supported by the Chemistry technician team as a whole between 8.00am and 4.00pm.
-Term Time only, plus one week for INSET Days work in the summer holidays Job Purpose: To be responsible for providing technical and administrative support to the Chemistry department.
+Reports to: Head of Biology, Head of Chemistry

+Employment Status: Permanent, part-time

+Hours of Work: 22.5 hours/week.
+Specific times to be negotiated, but ideally one full day (8am-4pm) and two half-days (12-4pm) in Biology per week and one full day (Wednesday) per week in Chemistry.
+Agreed hours should ensure lessons are adequately supported by the technician teams as a whole between 8.00am and 4.00pm.

+Term Time only, plus one week for INSET Days work in the summer holidays

+Job Purpose: To be responsible for providing technical and administrative support to the Biology and

+Chemistry departments.